 The subgroup’s remit is more particularly described in Final Report, Annex 12, paragraphs 25 through31.

 To help the subgroup in these endeavors we are asking you to consider and respond to the following specific questions.
+In this regard, the subgroup is asking for concrete, factual submissions (positive, negative, or neutral) that will help ensure that the subgroup’s deliberations are informed, fact-based, and address real issues.
+The subgroup is interested in all types of jurisdiction-related factual experiences, not just those involving actual disputes/court cases.

 Questions: